robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0630/README.md

 # ACS-85-0630

-Sequencer - Turning style
+Sequencer - Turning Style

 ## Overview

-One Knob Sequencer in the style of turning machine sequencer.

-Knob determines the the length of the sequence.
-If you change the size, it randomizes things.
-There is also a cv which is similar to the toggle in a random value.
+This compact one-knob sequencer brings the classic "turning machine" feel to your setup.
+The knob adjusts the length of the sequence, and each time you change the size it randomizes the pattern for extra variation.
+A CV input lets you trigger randomization externally, giving you control over your sequences.

 ## Pinout